Berlin North–South mainline: Rail services

 The route is open only for passenger trains; freight is not allowed.
 The terms of access require the use of a retention toilet system and the use of eddy current brakes is not permitted on the line.
 Diesel trains can only run on the line in an emergency (such as towing a wrecked train).

-The train service has not changed substantially since the opening of the line in 2006, apart from the fact that the Hamburg–Leipzig–Munich Intercity-Express (ICE) line has since 2008 usually divided in Berlin, so that instead of a continuous service there has been a Hamburg–Südkreuz train and a Gesundbrunnen–Munich train on the line.

-The following table shows the services of long-distance and regional lines, which run on the north-south main line (as of 2015): services run from Spandau on the Lehrter line to the meeting of the two lines at the northern end of the Hauptbahnhof and from Gesundbrunnen on the Wedding branch to the north-south mainline.
+The following table shows the services of long-distance and regional lines, which run on the north-south main line (as of 2026): services run from Spandau on the Lehrter line to the meeting of the two lines at the northern end of the Hauptbahnhof and from Gesundbrunnen on the Wedding branch to the north-south mainline.
 All trains go via Berlin Hauptbahnhof; almost all continue to Südkreuz.